Step by Step Guide to Optimising Inventory Purchasing

 2. How do you calculate the difference in time between the orders, that is, the order interval T?

 3. How do you calculate the reorder point?

 Let’s start with the first case.
 Since the existing stock on the date the order is received is equal to zero, the balance at T– should equal the total consumption during the time interval.
-Then the reorder point can be calculated by multiplying the average daily consumption of an article with the delivery time in days, then adding the safety stock.
+Then the re-order point can be calculated by multiplying the average daily consumption of an article with the delivery time in days, then adding the safety stock.

 In general, a higher safety stock is required, which allows for more fluctuation in demand and delivery processing time.
 OK, math class is over.
-Let’s look at the benefits of managing reordering smarter.
+Let’s look at the benefits of managing re-ordering smarter.

 With a large number of different products to manage, multiple locations, different warehouse managers, and different buyers, the margin for error becomes massive.
-Manual handling of all these variables is both very time consuming and labor intensive, which has a negative effect on the business’ profitability.
+Manual handling of all these variables is both very time consuming and labour intensive, which has a negative effect on the business’ profitability.